Frequently Asked Questions

 What should I wear to my class or lesson?

-• Loose-fitting, layered clothing that does not interfere with physical movement is encouraged.
+• Wear loose-fitting, layered clothing that does not interfere with physical movement.

 What is the class environment like?